hollance/TheKissOfShame/README.md

 ### What is missing

+Features this plug-in was supposed to have but that did not appear to be implemented:

 - The only environment that's implemented is Hurricane Sandy.
 - The print-through button doesn't do anything.
 - The tape type selection button has no effect.

+Other features to add:

+- Parameter smoothing.
+- Maybe the flange depth should be skewed so that shorter delays are easier to dial in.
+(For example by doing `targetDepth = depth * depth * 1000.0f`.
 - Oversampling.
 The saturation stage can easily add aliases.

 ## How it works